rseah145/smw-term2/lesson_5/Theory.md

 Step 5.
 Test the package
 * To ensure that business-critical systems will continue to run successfully after the security update has been deployed
 * To ensure the package can be 'uninstalled' or <b>there is a way to roll back</b>
 * To ensure the system can be restarted properly.
-To ensure the update i<b>effective</b>
+To ensure the update is <b>effective</b>